KnabberKiste/firmware-base/docs/knabbercan.md

 When a node is powered up, it must follow this procedure:

 1. Initialize internal resources and CAN hardware
+2. The node then requests for addressing to start by emitting `ADDRESSING_REQUIRED`
-2. As soon as the node is ready for addressing, it sets it's `DAISY` signal to be pulled-up.
+2. As soon as the node receives `ADDRESSING_START`, it sets it's `DAISY` signal to be pulled-up.
 3. Assert if the `CONN_IN` signal is LOW.
 When `CONN_IN` is low, it performs the following steps:
-    1. The node assigns address 1 to itself
+    1. The node assigns address 1 to itself and emits `KC_ADDRESSING_START`
     3. The node checks the `CONN_OUT` signal.
 If it is HIGH, it performs the following steps:
         1. An `ADDRESSING_START` event is emitted indicating the addressing procedure has been started
         2. The node waits for the next node to set it's DAISY signal to be pulled-up